berinhard/model_mommy/docs/source/basic_usage.rst

                 age=6
             )

-Related objects attributes are also reachable:
+Related objects attributes are also reachable by their name or related names:

 File: test_model.py ::